The Asymptotic Behavior of Attention in Transformers: Auto-regressive self-attention matrix

 Unlike the case $U=\mathbb I_{n+1}$ considered in the previous section, the first token is no longer fixed.
-However, it can be shown that it converges to a fixed position provided the multiplicity of the largest eigenvalue is one.
+However, the following result shows that it converges to a fixed position provided the multiplicity of the largest eigenvalue is one.